The Genomics Paradox: Proven Technology, Limited Access

 Tomorrow’s Medicine, Built Today

-The genomic revolution is no longer about amassing data; it is about translating data into decisions that change lives.
+The next phase of the genomic revolution is not about amassing more data.
+It is about creating trusted frameworks that allow data to be used responsibly, transparently, and with clear purpose.
 Patients, industry, and health systems all stand to gain.
-But as we see later in the series, if we want to truly bridge the gap from small-scale biomedical research and national benefit, a new approach is needed; the infrastructure Precision Medicine has been waiting for, built around the needs of individuals, not institutions.
+But as we see later in the series, if we want to truly bridge the gap from small-scale biomedical research and national benefit, a new approach is needed; the infrastructure Precision Medicine has been waiting for, which supports collaboration rather than bypassing it.

 References